TheArchitect123/KmpEssentials/README.md

 </p>

 <p align="center">
 An essentials library for Kotlin multiplatform that makes it easier to work with anything.
-Supports iOS, Android, AppleWatch & JVM.
+Supports iOS, Android, AppleWatch, JVM & Kotlin/JS (Browser & NodeJS).
     <br/>
 <strong>Currently only 12.3 kB in size</strong>